srikarkandagatla/brain-tumor-detection/README.md

 You can access the dataset here: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/

-## About Repository
+## Repository Overview
-Within this repository, you'll find two Python notebooks, "Brain Tumor Detection.ipyb" and "Brain Tumor Detection (VGG16).ipyb".

-### Brain Tumor Detection.ipyb
-In "Brain Tumor Detection.ipynb," a Convolutional Neural Network (CNN) model is implemented, with an input size of 150x150 pixels in RGB colors.
-The Convolutional Neural Network (CNN) part consists of multiple convolutional layers followed by max-pooling layers.
-Augmentation techniques from the ImageDataGenerator class are applied to enhance model performance.
-The achieved validation accuracy is approximately 88.33%, demonstrating effectiveness during testing.

-### Brain Tumor Detection (VGG16).ipyb
-In the second notebook, "Brain Tumor Detection (VGG16).ipynb," a transfer learning approach is employed using the pre-trained VGG-16 model, originally trained on the ImageNet Dataset.
-The input size for this model is 224x224 pixels in all three color channels.
-Notably, the model attains a commendable validation accuracy score of 95.80% on testing images.
+This repository contains two folders named 0.85 and 0.95, which represent the accuracy thresholds at which the training of models has stopped using a custom stopping function.

+## Accuracy (0.85)
+- The 0.85 folder includes 5 Jupyter notebooks (.ipynb files) where two models are utilized:
+ - Custom Model (BTD_GPU)
+ - Pre-trained VGG16 Model

+- Training Details:
+ - Custom Model (BTD_GPU): Trained on three different input sizes (150x150, 192x192, 224x224).
+ - VGG16 Model: Trained on two input sizes (192x192, 224x224).
+All models in this folder were trained until they first achieved a validation accuracy of 0.85, using a custom callback function to halt training.

+## Accuracy (0.95)
+The 0.95 folder contains the same models as in the 0.85 folder, with identical input sizes and configurations.
+However, these models were allowed to train until they first achieved a validation accuracy of 0.95, using the same custom callback function.
+Each file in both folders includes the time taken for training each model.
 Both implementations incorporate a custom callback function designed to halt training when a specified accuracy score is achieved consecutively for a set number of times.

-Note: CNN stands for Convolutional Neural Network, and VGG-16 represents the 16-layer VGGNet architecture.
+ - Note: CNN stands for Convolutional Neural Network, and VGG-16 represents the 16-layer VGGNet architecture.